affinda/affinda-python/docs/models.md

 :ivar is_resume_probability: Probability that the given document is a resume.
 Values below 30 suggest that the document is not a resume.
 :vartype is_resume_probability: int
-:ivar raw_text: All of the raw text of the parsed resume, example is shortened for readiblity.
+:ivar raw_text: All of the raw text of the parsed resume, example is shortened for readability.
 :vartype raw_text: str

 <a id="models._models.ResumeData.__init__"></a>